pmansour/interview-guidance/README.md

 - Get a quick ACK from your interviewer before committing to a solution.

 **Don't**:
-- Immediately discount the "naive" solution.
+- Immediately dismiss the "naive" or obvious solution.
 Not only does it serve as a useful baseline to compare to, but when compared with other options, it can actually end up being the best solution according to some criteria (e.g. simplicity or memory) and not that much worse in others (e.g. runtime).
 - Spend too much time exploring esoteric variations.
 Once you have 2 or 3 solid approaches, consider picking one and moving on.
 - Get too deep in the weeds of any particular solution, unless the details are relevant for the big-O notation.